govindvirdee/Military-Autoencoder/README.md

   python3.10 main.py
   ```

 Simple!
-This will train a model and output the resulting performance metrics in
+This will train a model and output the resulting performance metrics in reports/figures/ , and to the command line.

 _For more examples, please refer to the [Documentation](https://example.com)_